appwrite/appwrite/CONTRIBUTING.md

 3. Work - commit - repeat ( be sure to be in your branch )

-4. Before you push your changes, make sure your code follows the `PSR12` coding standards , which is the standard Appwrite follows currently.
+4. Before you push your changes, make sure your code follows the `PSR12` coding standards, which is the standard Appwrite follows currently.
 You can easily do this by running the formatter.

 ```bash
 composer format <your file path>